Board of Directors

-Maya Menon is the Manager of Marketing and Communications for LUGPA, a trade association for urologists.
-Previously she managed marketing strategy development and campaign execution at Lincoln Park Zoo and implemented digital marketing strategies for regional businesses and nonprofits as an independent consultant.
+Maya Menon is the Email Marketing Strategist at Swap.com.
+Previously she was the Manager of Marketing and Communications for LUGPA, and managed marketing strategy development and campaign execution at Lincoln Park Zoo and implemented digital marketing strategies for regional businesses and nonprofits as an independent consultant.

 A Chicago native, Maya is a graduate of Aurora University with a B.A. in Business Administration and a certificate in professional Spanish.
 She currently serves on the Board of Directors for the National Alliance on Mental Illness in Chicago.

 JD Miller, PhD is the Chief Revenue Officer of Motus, LLC.
 Previously, he was VP of the Americas for Worforce Software where he advised the US Congress and White House on issues related to low-wage workers.
 He began his career at web content management company Vignette, and has held a series of progressive sales and management roles at LexisNexis, West Monroe Partners, IBM, and Runzheimer International.

 Dr. Miller earned his PhD from the University of Illinois, where his research explored ways that organizations use social networking and web technologies to advance corporate goals.
 He frequently speaks on sales, marketing, and PR approaches for the 21st century, and the impact that technology has on the professional workforce.
 JD is also a founding board member of Care For Friends.